Jaime-ASM/phishing-analysis-THM-report/README.md

 # phishing-analysis-THM-report
-Analysis oh phishing email scenarios in a simulated SOC environment
+Analysis of phishing email scenarios in a simulated SOC environment